 The parasite Ophryocystis elektroscirrha or OE causes adult butterflies to have crumpled and deformed wings.
 Monarchs with OE are unable to fly once they emerge from their chrysalis and nothing can be done to help them.
 Trying to 'save' sick butterflies may actually increase the spread of OE.

 Dependence on swan plants

 An often-overlooked threat to monarch larvae is their dependence on swan plants.
 Without these plants, monarchs could not breed here.
 Four species of milkweed have been brought into New Zealand.
 The plants can reproduce naturally, but more likely, gardeners plant them to attract butterflies.
 The voracious larvae can quickly strip the plants, leaving hungry caterpillars to starve.

 There are some other food sources available.
 Tweedia (Oxypetalum caeruleum) is a common garden plant with small blue flowers.
 Larvae will only eat the new shoots.
-A weed named the moth plant (Araujia sericifera) is another option.
-(Moth plant is an invasive weed, so in many regions of New Zealand, you’re not allowed to plant it but you can move your larvae onto it.)
-Mature larvae can eat pumpkin, but don’t try it with small caterpillars – they won’t survive.
+Mature larvae (those that are in their last instar) do not need the toxins in the milkweed plants, so they can successfully pupate if they are fed alternative foods.
+Two suggestions include draping slivers of pumpkin or thin slices of cucumber on the milkweed stems.
+This will not work with small caterpillars – they won’t survive.
 It’s worth remembering that monarchs lay a huge number of eggs, so losing a few larvae to predators or starvation is all part of the process.